JarbasHorst/office-js-docs-pr/docs/reference/requirement-sets/open-browser-window-api-requirement-sets .md

 localization_priority: Normal
 ---

-# Ribbon API requirement sets
+# Open Browser Window API requirement sets

 Requirement sets are named groups of API members.
 Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office host supports APIs that an add-in needs.
 For more information, see [Office versions and requirement sets](/office/dev/add-ins/develop/office-versions-and-requirement-sets).